buddhist-uni/buddhist-uni.github.io/_tags/sati.md

 big_width: 3792
 ---

-*Sammā Sati* (Right Mindfulness) is the the keen, dispassionate observation of the body, feelings, and mind as they actually are.
+*Sammā Sati* (Right Mindfulness) is the keen, dispassionate observation of the body, feelings, and mind as they actually are.